jacobparis-insiders/.github/profile/README.md

 [![Optimistic Image Uploads In Remix](https://img.youtube.com/vi/Y-k1XXRtplk/0.jpg)](https://www.youtube.com/watch?v=Y-k1XXRtplk "Optimistic Image Uploads In Remix")

-### Multi-step form demo with animated route transitions
+## Multi-step form demo with animated route transitions example

 This is an example demonstrating forms that cross many pages, inspired by Linear's onboarding
 - Data is submitted at every step to a form session object